 God blessed the broken road that led me to where I am now.

 Internationally published across North America and Europe, I held a CM Pro level designation, master status, and was a 3-time winner of the National Editor's Choice award for "excellence in imagery, customer service, and most publications worldwide, ... top 5% of photographers."
-I was extremely popular and worked non-stop, often gone 5 days a week.
+I worked non-stop, often gone 5 days a week.
 It got to the point that my toddler would cry when I left the room: "no, mama! no go weddings!"

 Success came at a heavy price.
 My body was worn-out from the physical demands and emotional stress of my job, culminating in the loss of a set of twins, and then multiple miscarriages back-to-back after my surgery.
 After losing my 6th pregnancy, Western medicine threw up its hands and gave me a 0.3% of ever carrying another child successfully to term.

 So, I tried Traditional Chinese Medicine as my last hope.
 My doctor gave me the advice that would change my life: "In many cultures, women who cannot get pregnant or carry are put in positions where they work with babies...have you ever tried baby photography?"
 Well, yes, I had, since the start, I did family and baby photography on the side, but weddings were my bread and butter.
 I had a hard choice to make, but motherhood was my dream.